ftairs/poeReader/README.md

-# Edgar Allen Poe - Volume 1 - Raven Edition #
+# Edgar Allen Poe Reader - Version 2#

 I made this for all the fellow lovers of Poe.
 There will be a larger compilation coming really soon.

 If you don't want to do the download thing just go to [the hosted version.](http://www.victorpfuentes.com/poereader/)

 Built it on [HTML5BP](http://html5boilerplate.com/) and [Simplegrid](https://github.com/ThisIsDallas/Simple-Grid).
 Used the wonderful [FontAwesome](http://fontawesome.io/) icon set.

+####*Update*
+Version 2 is a big change.
+The page changes work basically the same but the whole front-end is remade.
+It also now includes Volume 2, the main reason for the update.
+From now on updates of stories will be quick and easy.

 ### Licensing ###